|

 11 08 06

-(played by some talented young Americans) try to escape the Black Death
+Florentines (played by some talented young Americans) try to escape

-by fleeing into the countryside.
-They try to keep their spirits up by
+the Black Death by fleeing into the countryside.
+They try to keep their

-telling stories, some dark, some darkly funny and most quite bawdy.
+spirits up by telling stories, some dark, some darkly funny and most

-There is an interesting account of the trials and tribulations of a
+quite bawdy.
+There is an interesting account of the trials and tribulations

-All played out as stories within a story and with some very dark goings
+hell.
+All played out as stories within a story and with some very dark

-on at the country estate in which they take refuge on their journey.
+goings on at the country estate in which they take refuge on their

-The play is stolen somewhat towards the end by its youngest cast member.
+journey.
+The play is stolen somewhat towards the end by its youngest

-This troupes drama project will win you over totally as will their hose.
+cast member.
+This troupes drama project will win you over totally as

 Embedded - Syracuse University Drama Department